Anti-spam protection in EOP

 The anti-spam settings in EOP are made of the following technologies:

 Connection filtering: Identifies good and bad email source servers early in the inbound email connection via the IP Allow List, IP Block List, and the safe list (a dynamic but non-editable list of trusted senders maintained by Microsoft).
 You configure these settings in the connection filter policy.
-Learn more at Configure connection filtering in Office 365.
+Learn more at Configure connection filtering.

 Spam filtering (content filtering): EOP uses the spam filtering verdicts Spam, High confidence spam, Bulk email, Phishing email and High confidence phishing email to classify messages.
-You can configure the actions to take based on these verdicts, and you can configure the end-user notification options for messages that were quarantined instead of delivered.
-For more information, see Configure anti-spam policies in Office 365.
+You can configure the actions to take based on these verdicts, and you can configure what users are allowed to do to quarantined messages and whether user receive quarantine notifications by using quarantine policies.
+For more information, see Configure anti-spam policies in Microsoft 365.

-Spoof intelligence: For more information, see Learn more about spoof intelligence in Office 365.
+Spoof intelligence: For more information, see Anti-spoofing protection in EOP.

 Manage errors in spam filtering

-It's possible that good messages can be identified as spam (also known as false positives), or that spam can be delivered to the Inbox.
+It's possible that good messages can be identified as spam (also known as false positives), or that spam can be delivered to the Inbox (also known as false negatives).
 You can use the suggestions in the following sections to find out what happened and help prevent it from happening in the future.

 Here are some best practices that apply to either scenario:

-Always submit misclassified messages to Microsoft.
+Always report misclassified messages to Microsoft.
 For more information, see Report messages and files to Microsoft.

 Examine the anti-spam message headers: These values will tell you why a message was marked as spam, or why it skipped spam filtering.
 For more information, see Anti-spam message headers.

-Point your MX record to Office 365: In order for EOP to provide the best protection, we always recommend that you have email delivered to Office 365 first.
-For instructions, see Create DNS records at any DNS hosting provider for Office 365.
+Point your MX record to Microsoft 365: In order for EOP to provide the best protection, we always recommend that you have email delivered to Microsoft 365 first.
+For instructions, see Create DNS records at any DNS hosting provider for Microsoft 365.

 If the MX record points to some other location (for example, a third-party anti-spam solution or appliance), it's difficult for EOP to provide accurate spam filtering.
 In this scenario, you need to configure Enhanced Filtering for connectors (also known as skip listing).
 For instructions, see Enhanced Filtering for Connectors in Exchange Online.